New Frontiers of European Security: The Arctic and the European Periphery

 • The role of peripheral regions in European security policy

-Participants include representatives from Cambridge University, Cornell University, the European Union, the French and Polish Ministries of Foreign Affairs, the U.S. Embassy, and Icelandic security institutions.
+Participants include representatives from Cambridge University, Cornell University, the European Union, the Polish and U.S. embassies, the French Ministry of Foreign Affairs, and Icelandic security agencies.

 Dr. Viktoriia (Victoria) Vdovychenko is an internationally recognised expert on European security, defence innovation, and Ukraine’s relations with the EU and NATO.
 She is Joint Programme Leader of the Future of Ukraine Programme at the Centre for Geopolitics, University of Cambridge, where she leads research at the intersection of the post-war security architecture and Ukraine’s role in it.
 Her work focuses on strategic trilemmas in European security, deterrence by innovation, multi-domain warfare, and the political economy of reconstruction.
 She regularly advises policymakers and engages with the strategic and academic communities across the UK, Europe, and Ukraine.